-These training materials may overlap one another, but at the same time they can also be complementary.
-The resource materials from Content Marketing Institute and Copyhackers can be used as supplemental materials or for ‘quick checks’.
+These training materials may overlap one another, but at the same time, they can also be complementary.
+The resource materials from the Content Marketing Institute and Copyhackers can be used as supplemental materials or for ‘quick checks’.

 The rationale behind the unpaid training hours is that it is a free investment for the writer.
-They can benefit from the trainings for a long time and they don’t have to pay for the paid trainings themselves; they just need to spend some of their free time.
+They can benefit from the training for a long time and they don’t have to pay for the paid training themselves; they just need to spend some of their free time.

-For paid copywriting trainings and materials, such as the one from Udemy.com (Writing with Flair), the eCommerce store owner should pay for access.
-This particular training is paid only once, but can be used unlimitedly.
+For paid copywriting training and materials, such as the one from Udemy.com (Writing with Flair), the eCommerce store owner should pay for access.
+This particular training is paid only once but can be used unlimitedly.

 Step 5: Check Your Writer’s Progress During Training